We are often asked if our beads are fair trade. To our knowledge

 the employment conditions are less than considered acceptable to Westernised

-are applicable to the issues relating to the production of freshwater pearls.
+applicable to the issues relating to the production of freshwater pearls.

 With few exceptions if you are concerned about ethical beading you should